 If you think your baby might be colicky, the first thing to do is be sure she actually is.
-Though the condition’s origins are kind of fuzzy, colic’s symptoms are well defined: colic is characterized by crying in a baby that lasts longer than 3 hours a day.
+Though the condition’s origins are kind of fuzzy, colic’s symptoms are well defined: colic is characterized by crying in a baby that lasts at least 3 hours per day, 3 days per week, for at least 3 weeks.
 Usually, the crying begins at the same time each day, and has to do with indigestion.
 While the behavior can be a great stressor on babies and parents alike, there are a few things you can do to get through your baby’s colicky phase.

 Avoid Possible Triggers